rust-lang/this-week-in-rust/content/2022-05-25-this-week-in-rust.md

 * [notice] [Mention RFC 1201 was superseded by RFC 2972](https://github.com/rust-lang/rfcs/pull/3270)
 * [new] [RFC: Add a scalable representation to allow support for scalable vectors](https://github.com/rust-lang/rfcs/pull/3268)
 * [new] [Macro Shorthand: Make m!123 identical to m!(123)](https://github.com/rust-lang/rfcs/pull/3267)

---

-* *No RFCs issued a call for testing this week.*
-* *No RFCs were approved this week.*
-* *No RFCs entered Final Comment Period this week.*
-* *No Tracking Issues or PRs entered Final Comment Period this week.*
-* *No New or Updated RFCs were created this week.*

 ## Upcoming Events